 For your first two years at Clark, you’re guaranteed housing in one of our nine residence halls and you have a few great choices.
 You can live with other first-year students in one of Clark's three First-Year Experience residence halls — Bullock, Johnson Sanford Center and Wright — or with upper-class students in one of Clark’s other residence halls.
 You can find out more about each option by visiting the links above and this overview page, where you can see photo galleries and floorplans of the different residences, and get to know the RLH staff.

 You can find out more about each option by visiting Residential Life and Housing, where you can see photos and floorplans of the different residences, and get to know the RLH staff.

 Check out the inside of our first-year halls in the video.

-Watch DaVaughn Vincent-Bryan, assistant director for residential education, cook a delicious meal in the Bullock Hall common area kitchen during a residential program, and take a look at the FYP Board Facebook page to get a sense of what living at Clark is like.
+Hall living is about socializing outside of your room, too.
+Cook a delicious meal in a common area kitchen during a residential program, and take a look at the FYP Board Facebook page to get a sense of what living at Clark is like.
 (Video by FYP R.A.
 Carlos Deschamps '16)